 How is the score for each of the categories calculated?

 Skyscanner’s PQS algorithm works hard to transform our customer feedback into the score that you see.
 We are able to likewise generate a score for each of the categories you see when the score is broken down.

-The bar colours are a 'traffic light system' that reflect how well you are performing in each of the categories, with green representing above average scores, amber representing average scores and red representing scores that fall below average.
+The colours are a 'traffic light system' that reflects how well you are performing in each of the categories, with green representing above-average scores, amber representing average scores and red representing scores that fall below average.

 The scores you see in the Partner Portal show a number between 0 – 0.99; these represent SCORE LOSSES – the higher the score loss, the greater the amount of negative feedback for that particular area.
 To show the scores to travellers in a way that makes sense, we use an algorithm to convert these ‘score losses’ into a score between 1-5.

 We've recently improved our booking experience/prices/customer service, but the score is still low, why is that?